kamalhussain/kamalhussain.github.io/_posts/2017-12-01-ip-namespacing.md

 sudo ip netns exec blue ip link set lo up
 ```

-Just like in the previous step, you can start sshd in the newly created namespace.
+Just like in the previous step, you can start sshd in the newly created namespace and connect to it.